 Their commander, who did the “questioning” was wearing a similar outfit and carried a swagger stick, walked over demanding to know who we were and where we came from.
-When I told him we came down from Edmonton yesterday…He thought we’d arrived yesterday and told us that’s a long trip…at least five days.
+When I told him we came down from Edmonton yesterday…He told us that’s a long trip…at least five days.

 The officers, on horseback, were trying to hold straight faces, as flipped my jacket open, with his swagger stick…Looking to see if we were armed.
 When one of the men on a horse chuckled, the Commander demanded “What’s so funny soldier!”

 It turned out they were on the lookout for pistol toting cowboys up from Montana.
 These American cowboys had got carried away and used a bit of illegal gunplay around the campfire…Shooting at the coffee pot, because the Canadians had made tea in it.

 After determining that we weren’t the cowboys they were looking for; the officers reminded us “that there are no side arms allowed in the Dominion of Canada!”
 We got off lucky.

 We ended our day in Cowboy country, by driving back to Calgary from Longview, on Highway 22, which is one of my favourite highways in Alberta.
 It has been designated as the “Cowboy Trail” and it’s one of Alberta’s most picturesque routes.
 Both south and north of the Trans-Canada #1 Highway, you will have excellent views on the Rocky Mountains to the west.
 As well this highway has low traffic and wide shoulders, making it great for cycling!